 Pitchers are rated in total on a scale that tops out at 100, with a higher Score being better.
 The Score will be listed for each pitcher, as well as where they ranked last time this exercise was done (the end of June).

-Sean is a psychology major and mathematics minor in his senior year at Fordham College at Rose Hill.
+Sean is an applied psychology graduate student in his third semester at Fordham College of Arts and Sciences.
 He is a lifelong baseball fan with a nominal affinity for the Phillies.
 You can follow him on Twitter at @srhkthew2 for occasional comments on baseball and assorted esoterica.